surister/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

 ^^^^^^^^^^^^^^^^^^^^

 The master node is responsible for making changes to the global cluster state.
-The cluster `elects the master node`_ from the configured list of master-eligible nodes the first time a cluster is bootstrapped.
+The cluster :ref:`elects the master node <crate-reference:concept-master-election>` from the configured list of master-eligible nodes the first time a cluster is bootstrapped.
 This is not necessary if nodes are added later or are restarted.